Manifold Proximal Point Algorithms for Dual Principal Component Pursuit and Orthogonal Dictionary Learning: Extension to Stiefel Manifold Constraint

-The above subproblem can be solved using the SSN-ALM framework in Section \ref{sec:ManPPA}.
+This subproblem can be solved using the SSN-based inexact ALM framework in Section \ref{sec:ManPPA}.
 We omit the details for succinctness.
 The sequential ManPPA is guaranteed to find a feasible solution to problem~\eqref{DPCP-matrix}.
 Moreover, as we shall see in Section~\ref{sec:numerical}, it is computationally much more efficient than the ALP and IRLS methods on the ODL problem and the DPCP formulation of the RSR problem.
 However, it remains open whether the solution found by sequential ManPPA is a stationary point of problem~\eqref{DPCP-matrix}.
 We leave this question for future research.